Insulate your home

 Though it has a relatively low heat loss of 10 to 15 per cent, the attic is the first place to consider.
 It is generally the easiest and least expensive area to insulate.
 Add more insulation if your attic has less than 10 inches of insulation.

 An unfinished basement has a high heat loss of 20 to 25 per cent.
-Adding exterior or interior insulation is major opportunity to improve your home’s thermal efficiency.
+Adding exterior or interior insulation is a major opportunity to improve your home's thermal efficiency.

 Caution: If you enclose the furnace or water heater in your basement, you must allow for a combustion air supply to the equipment.
 Contact a TSSA-registered contractor to confirm your requirements.

 Adding insulation to walls is worthwhile if done while renovating the interior walls or re-siding.
 You can reduce heat loss by 10 to 20 per cent.